 In fact, they expect it.

 And this can go a lot deeper than recommending products they might like.
-For example, you can use customer data to share product inspiration with them at key points in their life – like birthdays.
+For example, you can use customer data and segmentation to share product inspiration with them at key points in their life – like birthdays.

 This not only makes customers feel special (which in turn is more likely to ensure they buy from you in the future), but it also deepens your connection and brings in more sales.